/geoblock

 # This ensures private IPs processed later cannot override legitimate country information

-# Optional header to add the blocking phase/reason to the RESPONSE when request is blocked
+# Optional header to add simple pass/block status to the REQUEST

 The plugin processes requests in the following order: